-2 Locate Spa Drain Valve
+2. Locate Spa Drain Valve

-The spa drain valve is located on the side of the cabinet.
+The spa drain valve is located in the equipment area behind the front panel

-3 Remove Drain Valve Safety Cap
+3. Remove Drain Valve Safety Cap

 Pull the drain valve completely out.
 Remove the safety drain cap and store for use when refilling your spa.
 Attach a standard garden hose to the drain valve.